 Drone Policy in India is Bitter-Sweet for Amazon

-Amazon is working on their very own drone named Amazon Prime Air, designed to deliver packages to customers in 30 minutes or less.
+Amazon is working on its very own drone named Amazon Prime Air, designed to deliver packages to customers in 30 minutes or less.
 The product is being tested in the US.
-Prime Air would be a good addition to the manual delivery system that Amazon has as of now to increase efficiency of package delivery.
+Prime Air would be a good addition to the manual delivery system that Amazon has as of now to increase the efficiency of package delivery.
 This, however, cannot be applied in India until new tweaks are announced to the existing policy.
 Nevertheless, the sweet news for Amazon is that students and professionals are increasingly looking for drones that are on sale on the e-commerce site.
 Consumers are looking for prices of drones in India in large numbers.
 Products like DJI Mavic Air priced at Rs 90,000 and Parrot Bepop 2, which is currently available in the US at $340.98 (approximately Rs 23,900) may be bought by consumers leading to added revenue for the website.
 There are also several drones available on Amazon used for recreational purposes that may be bought by students.

 Google Wing May Not See the Light of Day in India

 Google was developing its very own product Wing, which was only focusing on delivery of goods, to compete with traditional goods delivery companies like FedEx and DHL.
 The product, which is currently being tested in US, as of now cannot make it to India due to the policy in place.
-The Project Wing was aiming to increase access to goods, reduce traffic congestion in cities, and help ease the CO2 emissions attributable to the transportation of goods.
+The project Wing was aiming to increase access to goods, reduce traffic congestion in cities, and help ease the CO2 emissions attributable to the transportation of goods.

 Microsoft Drones May Now Capture the Indian Market